distant-viewing/dvt/paper/paper.md

 extraction and visualization of metadata summarizing the content (e.g., people/actors, dialogue, scenes, objects) and style (e.g., shot angle, shot length, lighting, framing, sound) of time-based media.
-The software allows users to explore media such as film and television with formats such as movies, serials, and news broadcasts.
 This toolkit is optimized for two purposes:
-(1) scholarly inquiry of visual culture from the humanities and social sciences, and (2) search and discovery of collections within galleries, libraries, archives, and museums (GLAM).
+(1) scholarly inquiry of visual culture from the humanities and social sciences, and (2) search and discovery of collections within libraries, archives, and museums.

 Many open-source projects provide implementations of state-of-the-art computer vision algorithms.
 However, there are limited options for users looking to